muritane/coordination-architecture/constraint_discovery.md

 - failure does not propagate.

 Exploration is **state-space probing**, not rule-following.
-Interpretation remains open because execution does not yet coordinate others or commit irreversible action.
+Interpretation remains open because execution does not yet bind others or commit irreversible action.

 ---